daronphang/programming-resources/databases/locking.md

 ### Pessimistic

-A system of locks prevents users from modifying data in a way that affects other users After a user performs an action that causes a lock to be applied, other users cannot perform actions until the owner releases it.
+A system of locks prevents users from modifying data in a way that affects other users.
+After a user performs an action that causes a lock to be applied, other users cannot perform actions until the owner releases it.
 Used in environments where there is high contention for data.

 ### Optimistic